nickscript0/Kill-on-Site/VanasKoS Importer/README.md

-# KillOnSight VanasKoS Importer (Retail 12.0.x)
+# KillOnSight VanasKoS Importer

-This tool allows you to **import explicit Kill-On-Sight (KoS) entries from VanasKoS** into **KillOnSight**, even though VanasKoS is no longer maintained or compatible with Retail 12.0.x (Midnight).
+This tool allows you to **import explicit Kill-On-Sight (KoS) entries from VanasKoS** into **KillOnSight**, even though VanasKoS is no longer maintained.

 The importer works **offline** (make sure game is closed before running or will not work), reads SavedVariables directly, and is **100% safe**: it will never delete or overwrite existing KillOnSight data.